Shababeek/Interactions/Documentation/HandPosingAndConstraints.md

 - Check that the Playable Graph is initialized

 **Finger constraints not working:**
-- Verify UnifiedPoseConstraintSystem is attached
+- Verify Pose Constrainter is attached
 - Check constraint type is set to "Constrained"
 - Ensure finger constraint values are within valid ranges
 - Test with different constraint configurations